 This is an early intervention and prevention programme developed to support children whose performance at school is being impacted by the whole family situation and where school staff struggle with the capacity to engage with or fully support the family.

-Our Improving Futures programme supports primary aged schoolchildren whose performance is not as expected and where school professionals feel the home and wider family environment is a key factor.
+Our Improving Futures programme supports school aged children whose performance is not as expected and where school professionals feel the home and wider family environment is a key factor.
 Schools refer families to their allocated Family Entrepreneur who engages and supports the whole family to address the underlying issues that are impacting the child’s attendance, achievement or general performance.
 The outcomes for this programme include improvements in attendance and achievement in over 95% of children referred as well as a range of other qualitative outcomes.

 This service can be commissioned by schools through a Service Level Agreement whereby the school can buy between 3 and 15 family support packages per year for their most complex and difficult to reach families.
 Schools may also buy individual packages of support and workshops.
 We offer a ‘try before you buy’ service, where schools can try our programme with a family before committing.
 If we don’t bridge the gap between home and school and take the pressure away from school staff, there’s no expectation to commit.

 Currently short term funding is available to promote to and establish this service with schools in Northumberland.